-5. Project-Level Decisions: Performance Criteria and Potential Corrective Actions
+Project-Level Decisions: Performance Criteria and Potential Corrective Actions

 This section describes how knowledge gained from the evaluation of monitoring data would be used at the project-level (1) to determine whether the project, once implemented, is considered successful, and (2) to inform the need for potential corrective actions.
-Project success would be determined by comparing monitoring data to project-specific performance criteria for the key parameters related to project restoration objectives described in Section 2.
+Project success would be determined by comparing monitoring data to project-specific performance criteria for the key parameters related to project restoration objectives described in the Project Monitoring section above.